tmaxsoft-us/ofasm/docs/interface/README.md

 2. "entry_name" : STRING
     - This value must match with the entry point name in the assembler program
 3. "fixed_parameter_list": JSONLIST
-    - This json list will have an arrary of fixed parameter type json object
+    - This json list will have an arrary of static or fixed parameter type json object
 4. "param_type" : STRING (F) or (V)
-    -F: fixed length parameter
+    - F: fixed length parameter
-    -V: variable length parameter.
+    - V: variable length parameter.
 This type is used when an assembler program is called by the JCL
 5. "param_size" : INTEGER
     - define the byte size of the parameter
     - this is used when fixed length parameter is being used
 6. "variable_parameter_list" : JSONOBJECT
+    - This option allows dynamic or variable parameter list.
     - This is only available with the OFCOBOL or OFPLI is being used and having --enable-ofasm option at compile time.
 7. "max_length" : INTEGER
     - Defines the maximum number of parameter can be passed to the OFASM VM.